StoicAlexx/My-ReadMe/README.md

 An inventory system for BPOs, Healthcare, and Manufacturing.
 Designed with Microsoft Power Apps, Laravel and built around efficiency and clarity.

 - **Precision Machinist Corporation**
-Developed a custom Accounting and Inventory Management System using Microsoft Power Apps to digitize operations, track financials, and streamline warehouse processes.
+Developed a custom Accounting and Inventory Management System using Microsoft Power Apps & Laravel to digitize operations, track financials, and streamline warehouse processes.

 - **Exposher Non-profit Organization**
 Systems-led wellness, mentorship, and career-readiness events impacting 100+ underserved youth annually.